helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![pen-tool-alt]

-### Transposition and inversion

-`Shift + Up` and `Shift + Down` hotkeys transpose the selected notes one octave up or down. `Alt + Shift + Up` and `Alt + Shift + Down` are used for the less common transposition to the next or previous key in the circle of fifths (simply put, it's a transposition by +7 or -7 semitones in the 12-tone temperament, or by the closest equivalent of a perfect fifth in other temperaments, e.g. +18 or -18 for 31-edo, etc).

-Use `Control + Up` and `Control + Down` for chord inversion (don't confuse it with melodic inversion, which is triggered by `Alt + I` hotkey).
-Chord inversion treats selected notes as chord(s); the lowest note in each chord moves one octave up (or the highest note moves one octave down), all others stay in place.

-#### In-scale transposition

-Use `Alt + Up` and `Alt + Down` hotkeys to transpose the selected notes using in-scale keys only:

-![inscale-transposition]

-The notes which are out of scale will be aligned up or down to the nearest in-scale keys.

 ### UI flags

 A couple of display options are available to provide a visual cue.
 They are toggled either in the navigation panel, or via hotkeys (`G` and `H` by default).